jochmoran/MyCsvReader/README.md

 My Csv Reader is a utility tool for viewing csv files and is open to all age group.
 However, we do not have the control as to what information the user may provide when selecting a csv file.

-The purpose of this Children's privacy statement is to assure that personal information collected from a minor user is stored locally to user's device and is not disclosed to anyone.
+The purpose of this Children's privacy statement is to assure that personal information collected from a minor user is only visible to user's end and is not disclosed to anyone.
 Information may be visible and can be viewed from the app but is not shared online.

 **Changes to This Privacy Policy**